vocatart/vrbet/language/jp/readme.md

 |  N  |   nn   |   ん・ン  | nn1 |
 |  Q  |   q    |   っ・ッ  | q1  |

-- While not technically vowels, the sounds /N/ and /Q/ represent a moraic nasal and obstruent respectively. these sounds are typically pronounced homorganic with the consonant they are followed by.
+- While not technically vowels, the sounds /N/ and /Q/ represent a moraic nasal and obstruent respectively.
+  These sounds are typically pronounced homorganic with the following consonant.
 When followed by a vowel or pause, /N/ is commonly realized as a nasalized glide, and /Q/ is realized as a glottal stop.

  ## Consonants